日本語

 *

-Though I was unable to land on Cape Horn on that day, I made Aomi run in the bay lengthwise and breadthwise to check the seabed with depth sounder and made a map of the bay.
-After that, Aomi went back into Lientur bay and had to wait for good weather for landing.
+Though I was unable to land on Cape Horn that day, I made Aomi run in the bay lengthwise and breadthwise to check the seafloor with a depth sounder and create a map of the bay.
+After that, Aomi returned to Lientur Bay to wait for good weather before attempting to land again.

-A few days later, Aomi left Lientur bay (shown with the symbol "①" on the map below) for the landing place on Horn Island (③).
-Sailing between islands for about two hours, Aomi arrived at point ②, where Horn island appeared forward.
-After another one hour of sailing, Aomi got into the small bay selected for landing (③).
+A few days later, as the storm subsided, Aomi left Lientur Bay (indicated by the symbol "①" on the map below) and headed for Horn Island.
+After sailing between islands for about two hours, Aomi arrived at point ②, where Horn Island appeared ahead.
+After another hour of sailing, Aomi reached the targeted bay for landing (③).

 CapeHorn landing map